studersi/test-4/tutorial-4/README.md

 It’s also useful to enter the _ServerName_ matching the certificate in the _VirtualHost_.
 If we don’t do that, Apache will put up a warning (and then still select the only configured virtual host and continue to work correctly).

 The _SSLSessionCache_ and _SSLSessionTickets_ options are new.
 These two directives control the behavior of the _SSL session cache_.
 The cache requires the *socache_shmcb* module, which provides caching functionality and is addressed using *mod_ssl*.
 It works as follows: During the SSL handshake the parameters of the connection such as the key and an encryption algorithm are negotiated.
 This takes place in public key mode, which is very CPU intense.
 Once the handshake is successfully completed, the server communicates with the client via higher performance symmetric encryption using the parameters that were just negotiated.
 Once the request has been completed and the _keep-alive_ period in the new request has been exceeded, the TCP connection and the parameters imposed along with the connection are lost.
-If the connection is reopened just a short time later, the parameters will have to be negotiated once again.
+If the connection is reopened just a short time later, the parameters will have to be negotiated again.
 This is time-consuming, as we have just seen.
 It would be better if the parameters that were previously negotiated could be reactivated.
 This option exists in the form of the _SSL session cache_.
 This cache has traditionally been managed on the server side.

-For a session cache via tickets, the parameters are combined in a session ticket and sent to the client, where it is stored on the client side, saving disk space on the web server.
+For a session cache via tickets, the parameters are combined in a session ticket and sent to the client, where they are stored on the client side, saving disk space on the web server.
 When opening a new connection the client sends the parameters to the server and it configures the connection accordingly.
 To prevent manipulation of the parameters in the ticket, the server temporarily signs the ticket and again verifies it when opening a connection.
-Something to consider in this mechanism is that the signature depends on a signing key and it is a good idea to regularly update the key that is for the most part dynamically generated.
+Something to consider with this mechanism is that the signature depends on a signing key and it is a good idea to regularly update the key that is for the most part dynamically generated.
 Restarting the server guarantees this.

 SSL session tickets are recent and are now supported by all major browsers.
 They are also considered secure thanks to the signing process.
 However, this does not change the fact that there is a theoretical vulnerability in which session parameters are stolen on the client side.